Security-Onion-Solutions/securityonion-docs/elastalert.rst

 ElastAlert Rules
 ----------------

+ElastAlert uses :ref:`sigma` rules and you can configure these rules via :ref:`detections`.

 ElastAlert rules are stored in ``/opt/so/rules/elastalert/``.

 By default, ElastAlert rules are configured with an output type of ``debug``, which simply outputs to a log file found in ``/opt/so/log/elastalert/``.